Sarah Purser: Biography

-Until her death, Purser lived for many years in Mespil House, a Georgian mansion with beautiful plaster ceilings on Mespil Road, on the banks of the Grand Canal.
+Purser lived for many years in Mespil House, a Georgian mansion with beautiful plaster ceilings on Mespil Road, on the banks of the Grand Canal.
 Here she was "at home" every Tuesday afternoon to Dublin's writers and artists; her afternoon parties were a fixture of Dublin literary life.
-Mespil House was demolished after she died and its footprint developed into apartments.
-She was buried in Mount Jerome Cemetery beside her brothers John and Louis.
+Mespil House was demolished after she died, and its footprint developed into apartments.
+She died in 1943 at the age of 95 and was buried in Mount Jerome Cemetery beside her brothers, John and Louis.

 Education

 At thirteen, she attended the Moravian school, Institution Evangélique de Montmirail, Switzerland, where she learnt to speak fluent French and began painting.
-In 1873, her father's business failed and she decided to become a full-time painter.
+In 1873, her father's business failed, and she decided to become a full-time painter.
 She attended classes at the Dublin Metropolitan School of Art.
 She joined the Dublin Sketching Club, where she was later appointed an honorary member.
 In 1874, she distinguished herself in the National Competition.
-In 1878, she again contributed to the RHA, and for the next fifty years became a regular exhibitor, mainly portraits, and showed an average of three works per show.
+In 1878, she again contributed to the RHA, and for the next fifty years became a regular exhibitor, mainly of portraits, and showed an average of three works per show.

-In 1878–79, she studied at the Académie Julian in Paris where she met the German painter Louise Catherine Breslau, with whom she became a lifelong friend.
+From 1878 to 1879, she studied at the Académie Julian in Paris where she met the German painter Louise Catherine Breslau, with whom she became a lifelong friend.

 Career

 Sarah Purser became wealthy through astute investments, particularly in Guinness, for which several of her male relatives had worked over the years.
 She was very active in the art world in Dublin and was involved in the setting up of the Hugh Lane Municipal Gallery, persuading the Irish government to provide Charlemont House in Parnell Square to house the gallery.

-She had a studio at 11 Harcourt Terrace where she lived from 1887-1909.
+She had a studio at 11 Harcourt Terrace where she lived from 1887 to 1909.

 She was the second woman to sit on the Board of Governors and Guardians, National Gallery of Ireland, 1914–1943.

-She was made an Honorary Member of the Royal Hibernian Academy in 1890; the first female Associate Member in 1923 and the first female Member in 1924.
+She was made an Honorary Member of the Royal Hibernian Academy in 1890; the first female Associate Member in 1923, and the first female Member in 1924.
 In 1924, she initiated the movement for the launching of the Friends of the National Collection of Ireland.